 Petition to the Academic Standards Committee

 A Petition to the Academic Standards Committee is used to petition a change to a student’s records, such as a course add, drop, or withdrawal after the established deadline for such a change.
 ASC Petitions are handled by the Dean of Student Services.
-Petitions to the Academic Standards Committee may be obtained from Admissions & Records; however, the completed form must be submitted to the Office of the Dean of Student Services.
+Petitions to the Academic Standards Committee may be obtained from the Dean of Student Services office in Canyons Hall.

 A Contract for Overlapping Classes is used when a student wishes to enroll in two or more classes whose class time overlaps and creates a conflict.
 This form is required for any overlap in time.
 Any contract received which has an overlap of more than five (5) minutes per class meeting, per week, will not be accepted and will be denied.
 The student will need to submit this form, signed by the instructor, along with an informal written contract between the instructor and student, as to how the missed time will be made up each week to Admissions & Records before the Add Deadline for the classes.
 Forms will NOT be accepted by Admissions & Records without the accompanying contract.
 Once received, the packet is forwarded for approval by the Division Dean.
 If the contract is approved, the student is added to the class.
 A confirmation is sent by mail.
 Processing time is generally 7-10 business days.

 A student who wishes to move from one section of a course to another section, or from one course level to a lower course level, may submit a Level/Section Transfer form to Admissions & Records.
 The form must be signed by both the current and new instructor, prior to being turned in.
 Forms must be submitted prior to the earliest withdrawal date of both classes in order to be considered.